itmconference/itmconference.github.io/call-for-content-stage2.md

 ### Lectures

-For your next submission as a lecture, we would like an annotated lesson plan of no more than 5 pages which includes:
+For your next submission as a lecture, we would like an annotated lesson plan of no more than five pages which includes:

  *  List of lecture objectives (e.g.. by the end of this lecture, attendees will be able to…)
  *  Motivation, or an explanation of why these objectives are important (e.g. this concept is increasingly important in the field of travel analysis because…..)